 For example, putting the oven at the end of the cabinets, rather than the middle, makes it easy for those in a wheelchair to access the oven's interior.
-Customize the height of a countertop so little ones can help you in the kitchen and implement cabinet hardware that is easy to grip.
+Make a countertop that is low enough so little ones can help you in the kitchen and implement cabinet hardware that is easy to grip.
 Finally, try to leave at least 36-inches of space for maneuvering between appliances, countertops and raised bar seating areas.
-All these additions will make your kitchen more livable—regardless of current health or abilities.
+All these additions will make your kitchen more livable—even if considerations for accessibility needs are a long way in the future and regardless of your current health or abilities.

 U-Shaped kitchens have the most room for cabinets because they can flank at least three sides.
 There can be even more if you opt to add an island (see above).
 From a visual perspective, all these closed cabinet doors can result in an overdose of cabinet faces.
 Mixing it up with open shelving is a nice way to break up the monotony.

 It also helps to keep some of your most used items, like coffee mugs, cereal bowls and the everyday plates, close at hand.
 If you're not entirely sold on the idea of open shelving, consider installing glass cabinet door inserts instead.
 Break up the visual space but still keep your items behind closed doors.

 5. Add a few kitchen extras to round out everything

 Because you have so many cabinets and ample countertop space, you probably have room to incorporate some "accessory" items that might not fit as well in an L-Shaped or galley kitchen design.
 If you add an island, you have even more opportunities.
 Think about adding wine storage for the social kitchen.
 Upgrade your storage to make life easier.
 Take advantage of every square foot available to you.